gah-code/gilbertoharosite/file-draft.md

-Here's an updated folder structure and approach tailored to your **2025 Contentful-Powered Gatsby Site V2.0**, aligning with your latest README and project goals.
+**2025 Contentful-Powered Gatsby Site V2.0**, aligning with your latest README and project goals.
 This structure supports advanced features like dynamic routing, blog post templates, modular design with **Vanilla Extract**, **TypeScript migration**, and continuous deployment on **Netlify**.

 ---